janavmakkar/1921046/programs.md

-I am very greatful for all the useful lessons my teachers/professor taught us and  carfully guided us to begin with our journey  to code exceptionally
+I am very greatful for all the useful lessons my teachers/professor taught me and  carfully guided me to begin with my journey  to code exceptionally